• Skip to main content

 History

-It was a stop on the Wells Fargo Express, as well as part of a toll road that lead to Park County.
-In its two year heyday, as many as fifty wagons passed through town every day.
-In 1860 there were dozens of cabins, two hotels, a saloon, general store, blacksmith and school.
+It was a stop on the Wells Fargo Express, as well as part of a toll road that led to Park County.
+In its two-year heyday, as many as fifty wagons passed through town every day.
+In 1860 there were dozens of cabins, two hotels, a saloon, a general store, a blacksmith, and a school.

-The future founder of Morrison, George Morrison built his home there, which over the years served as a hotel, a stage depot, post office, general store, and a private residence.
+The future founder of Morrison, George Morrison built his home there, which over the years served as a hotel, a stage depot, a post office, a general store, and a private residence.

 Denver took away the town’s political prowess, when the federal government created the Colorado Territory in 1861, never officially recognizing Jefferson Territory.
 Steele left, his house burned down (a monument marks the spot), and the former governor left for Apex to the north and built his own competing toll road.
 Several other routes in the mountains led to Mount Vernon becoming useless.